 Do you use the Epic reading app?
 I found a lot of really fantastic books for my students to read.
 And to make it fun, instead of a worksheet, I gave my students sticky notes with their reading strategies printed right on top!
 You can get a free copy of the sticky notes for reader’s response here.

 If you’d like to know how I taught my students to use the Seesaw tools for activities such as this, read this article about the FREE Seesaw Scavenger Hunt that I take my students on each year.
 It will make learning the Seesaw tools a breeze for you and your students!
 It’s important that they know what the tools do, but it’s more important that you show them HOW to use them.

-I like to add spelling practice to my digital resources for students.
-There are a ton of online spelling games that your students can play.
 But I don’t want my spelling activities to be totally digital.
 One of my favorite (and SO easy) activities for my students is writing out their spelling words for the week, and then taking their list and spelling the words on an app called Magnetic ABC.
 My students loved the different colors and styles of letters, and I loved how easy this activity was to assign!

 I searched YouTube for some great online stories for kids to use instead, replacing the big clunky CD/tape combo player I never liked anyway!
 But over the years, I collected a bunch of books for my listening center.
 I still wanted to use them, so I took my books, found Youtube videos for the titles, and I was back in the races!

 So when you’re looking to blend your digital resources for students with traditional activities, think about it like this.
 You’d like your students to receive information and then respond to it.
 Choose which of those two you’d like digital, and which you’d like “traditional”.
 They could read a book, then respond on their devices, or they could read something online, and respond in a notebook.

 Adding traditional activities will make sure that you’re keeping those digital student resources engaging and fun!